-The EIF supports national data strategies, the simplification of cross-border and cross-sector data exchanges, and with its recommendations for semantic interoperability, which are a prerequisite for the sharing and reuse of data, it is facilitating the emergence of Europe's data economy and the implementation of the European strategy for data.75
+The EIF supports national data strategies, the simplification of cross-border and cross-sector data exchanges, and with its recommendations for semantic interoperability, which are a prerequisite for the sharing and reuse of data, it is facilitating the emergence of Europe's data economy and the implementation of the European strategy for data.
+74

-Pillar 3.
-Digital Infrastructure, Resilience and Platforms
+Pillar 3 Digital Infrastructure, Resilience and Platforms

 Leveraging new disruptive technologies to accelerate digital transformation has been identified as a top priority by CAREC governments.
-To do so effectively across the region, it is important to strengthen the digital foundations, ensuring pervasive broadband connectivity to bridge the digital divide, boost digital skills, especially professional skills required to work with new digital technologies, harmonize legislature and regulations across the region, and ensure interoperability of digital infrastructures.
+In order to do so effectively across the region, it is important to strengthen the digital foundations, ensuring pervasive broadband connectivity to bridge the digital divide, boost digital skills, especially professional skills required to work with new digital technologies, harmonize legislature and regulations across the region, and ensure interoperability of digital infrastructures.

-74 United Nations.
+73 United Nations.
 2020.
 Report of the Secretary-General: Roadmap for Digital Cooperation.

-75 World Bank.
+74 World Bank.
 2021.
 (Research is in progress).

-Building a Regional Platform Economy in CAREC
+Building a Regional Platform Economy in CAREC Figure 15.
+The CAREC Platform Economy Digital Innovation Platform